 Cued Articulation works well with many literacy schemes currently in use.

-Jolly Phonics – providing students with a physical cue which relates to the production of the sound.
+Jolly Phonics – providing students with a physical cue which relates to how the sounds are produced in the mouth.

 Letterland – cues provide extra focus on the ‘sound’ aspect of letters, facilitating the sound-letter link.